Dalek variants: Mark 3 Daleks in the 1980s

-Commencing with a cameo appearance in the Doctor Who serial The Five Doctors (1983), Mark 3 Dalek variants seen during this decade feature a neck bin raised so that a strip of it is visible between the lower neck ring and the top of the shoulders.
-The fitting of a small stub aerial to the dome continued, appearing for the last time in Resurrection of the Daleks (1984).
+Commencing with a cameo appearance in the Doctor Who serial "The Five Doctors" (1983), Mark 3 Dalek variants seen during this decade feature a neck bin raised so that a strip of it is visible between the lower neck ring and the top of the shoulders.
+The use of the dome rotation mechanism pin continued, appearing for the last time in Resurrection of the Daleks (1984).

 The eyestalks and discs of standard Daleks in Resurrection of the Daleks are painted white, with four discs arranged in a conical layout, smallest disc to the front.
 The Tussauds Dalek prop appears in this serial under two guises; a grey drone and a Supreme Dalek painted in gloss black with white hemispheres.
 The Tussauds Dalek features briefly once more in Revelation of the Daleks, again portraying a drone.

 Dalek Emperor

 In The Evil of the Daleks (1967) the Emperor is presented as a towering, immobile, twelve-sided conical structure to which numerous umbilical cables are connected.
 Twelve large, black hemispheres girdle its midsection with a further two smaller, tan-coloured hemispheres being mounted horizontally on the chest.
 It has a predominantly white colour scheme with black detailing and speaks in an echoing, grating voice.
 Shown mounted on a plinth in a corner of the control room in the Dalek City on Skaro, in the story it is destroyed when a civil war breaks out among the Daleks.

 The Dalek Emperor was designed by Chris Thompson and built by the BBC Visual Effects Department.